Economic law: Capitalism – the market economic system

-Socialism - The Command System
+Socialism – the command system

 Socialism is a philosophy that asserts political and economic systems should entail public ownership of the means of production.
 The underpinnings of socialism opposes private ownership and champions collective/social ownership.
 This often entails state ownership (a form of public ownership), with the rationale being that states act in the interest of the public and distribute resources in an equitable nature.
 Laws that govern a socialist economies are collectivist in nature and seek to produce egalitarian outcomes.
 Capitalist societies allocate profits made from production to an entity's shareholders whilst in socialist economics, the purpose of production is to meet consumer needs, where profits are considered social dividends.

 Business

 Competition laws, also known as antitrust laws, regulate the amount of dominance a company is able to have over an industry and does so via regulating business practices.
 Practices that are regulated include mergers and acquisitions and deceptive business practices that lead to monopolising an industry and creating unfair entry barriers, where they are the sole provider with that industry.

 There are two forms of market structures with corresponding forms of competition that governments are able to promote via policies and the commercial activities it restricts.
 One form of competition is the existence of a mass amount of small-sized businesses and the other being a limited amount of market dominating businesses.
 Monopolistic competition entails the existence of many firms competing within the same industry.
 Industries/Countries that promote monopolistic competition adopt stricter antitrust policies.
 These policies enable the production of goods and services that are differentiated and provide consumers with various options.
 Monopolistic market structures do not have significant bargaining power in pricing its products and influencing the supply or demand of its products.
 Oligopolies entail a small number of large firms within an industry.
 Antitrust laws governing oligopolies are less restricting of business activities, where a small number of large firms have significant market power and entry into oligopolistic markets are difficult.
 These firms collude and create rather than respond to market demand through fixing prices and dedicating funds to lobbying for favourable policies.